Turnkey Rentals in Fortaleza, Brazil

 Typically, for a tropical country like Brazil, the most expensive property is beach property.
 Fortaleza, in specific, has 30 kilometers of shoreline that’s basically untouched by mass tourism and is largely unexplored.
 Expecting higher tourist influxes, real estate developers have already invested and completed housing projects along the beach to construct spacious, luxurious beach villas.

-The villas I’m talking about, the ones being sold by the people over at The Beach Villas, are 1,044 square feet and have two bedrooms, bathroom and a private pool.
+The villas I’m talking about, the ones being sold by the people over at The Beach Villas, are 1,044 square feet and have two bedrooms, a bathroom, and a private pool.
 The property is immensely cheap—costing about $107,000 complete with the furniture and all the amenities installed.
 They’ve actually sent me some projections for how much money people can make in revenue—even with a conservative occupancy of 55%, they generate returns at 16% per annum.
 You’ll make 32% if, by chance, the occupancy goes up to 100%.

 The real estate market in and around Fortaleza is pretty under-crowded—but this trend won’t persist for long.
 Right now the Fortaleza real estate market is a buyer’s market with people vying to get their fair share of property that they can make money off.